Looking After Your Wellbeing

 The Compassionate Body Scan, led by Jan, is there to help us learn to use are attention in different ways and also choose how we use that.
 She recommends trying this lying down but you could also be seated.
 If you notice your mind starting to wonder congratulate yourself for noticing and gently bring it back to the practice.

-Jan (Waypoint Training) has been running a free online 8 week CBLC (Compassionate Based Living Course).
-Here is the practice from the taster session.
+Recently Jan (Waypoint Training) ran an online 8 week CBLC (Compassionate Based Living Course).
+Try the practice from the taster session.

 “We start each practice by setting an intention, setting our mind with what we intend.
 We reflect on our motivation, that’s part of setting our mind to the task, and we set our posture.
 You can sit on the ground, on a stool, on a chair, anyway really that’s comfortable for you.
 The idea is you have a tall straight back, creating a space for our breath to be as deep as possible.”